connordevitt/connordevitt/README.md

 ### Hi there 👋
--I'm currently working on a Todo List website https://connors-webpage.com/ -I'm looking to learn more in the cybersecurity field!
+-I'm currently working on my Todo List website https://connors-webpage.com/ -I'm looking to learn more in the cybersecurity field!

 <!--